Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 \subsection{Two families of orbifolds}

-In the second part of the paper, we will use the semi-integral Brauer--Manin obstruction alongside techniques from birational geometry to study Hasse principle and approximation properties for two families of orbifolds associated to quadric hypersurfaces.
-As was demonstrated in \cite{CTX}, these provided prototypical examples on the features of the integral Brauer--Manin obstruction.
+In the second part of the paper, we will use the semi-integral Brauer--Manin obstruction alongside techniques from birational geometry and analytic number theory to study the Hasse principle and approximation properties for two families of orbifolds associated to quadric hypersurfaces.
+As was demonstrated in \cite{CTX}, these provided prototypical examples to illustrate the features of the integral Brauer--Manin obstruction.
 Our goal here is to do the same for semi-integral points.